 This recipe was inspired by a Thai recipe that I modified and then realized that it could be seen as fitting into the more general category of Paella.
 This recipe serves eight.

-- 2 ounces dried Chinese mushrooms (one package sliced dried Shiitake mushrooms)
+- 2 ounces dried Chinese mushrooms or sliced dried Shiitake mushrooms

-- 3 cups water (from water used to soak the mushrooms)
+- 3 cups water (used to soak the mushrooms)

 - 4 tablespoons cooking oil

 - 1 tablespoon minced garlic (about 5 cloves)

 - 1 tablespoon minced ginger root

 - 1 tablespoon Tom Yum Paste (one 1.06 oz. package of Lobo, Tom Yum Paste)